biallo/react-redux-sass-webpack-boilerplate/README.md

 # react-redux-sass-webpack-boilerplate

-A boilerplate using React, Redux, React-Router-Dom, Sass, Webpack
+A boilerplate using React, React-Redux, React-Router-Dom, Sass, Webpack

 ## Language